denten-books/plain-text/1-metaphor.md

 [^ln1-greek]: In modern Greece metaphor is the ordinary word for transportation, often inscribed on trucks and shipping containers.

+[^ln1-icon]: I am using the traditional Peircian distinction between symbol, icon, and index.
+Peirce writes "icons are are so completely substituted for their objects as hardly to be distinguished from them" [@peirce_algebra_1992, 226].

 [^ln1-metalakoff]: [@lakoff_contemporary_1998] See also
 @turner_conceptual_1995; @ruiz_de_mendoza_ibanez_nature_1998;
 @lakoff_invariance_2009.